 Exfoliate your body using one of the best spray tan exfoliators.
 Pay extra attention to the driest areas, especially the knees, feet, elbows and knuckles.
 It will slough off any dead skin or debris stuck to the surface of your skin.

 If you skip this step, chances are the dead skin will shed after your tan, making your spray tan look patchy.
+It will also fade more quickly.

 Be sure to moisturize well after the exfoliation, but do so a day before.
 Using oil or lotion on the day of your appointment will interfere with the spray and cause uneven tanning.